Friday, June 26, 2020

 Should I post this?
 I wonder what would happen if I did or would the postman just bin it lol

-The manual is nothing short of superb and stuff with helpful information.
+The manual is nothing short of superb and stuffed with helpful information.
 Read it!!

-And finally, here are the floppies which completes what a 90s gamer would have got for this cash.
+And finally, here are the floppies which complete what a 90s gamer would have got for this cash.